SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 > [!NOTE]
 > Most of the examples below are available in the default templates in SuperOffice.

-### How to personalise an email using template variables
+### How to personalize an email using template variables

 Instead of this text: